aaronbloomfield/slp/docs/rubyrails-getting-started.md

 3. You should be able to view your app through `rails server`, as you have installed it locally (in ./.rbenv/versions/2.1.2/lib/ruby/gems/2.1.0/gems/, if you are interested).
 4. The previous command installs the gem(s) in a single `gems/` directory that *all* of your Ruby apps can use.
 However, the webserver cannot access that directory.
 Thus, you need to run `bundle --deployment`.
 This will install all the gems *again*, but this time to vendor/bundle, which the web server *can* find.
 4. Reload the apache web server by running `/usr/local/bin/reload-apache2`

+### Troubleshooting

+If you get a Passenger error on the server that states, "wrong ELF class", as shown [here](images/rails-bad-elf.png), then the problem is that you have installed all of your gems (via `bundle install --path vendor/bundle`) on your local ***32-bit*** machine or image, and then uploaded them to the server, which is a 64-bit machine.
+To fix, you must delete the ***entire*** bundle directory on the server: `/bin/rm -rf ~/railshw/vendor/bundle`, and then reinstall them all again (via `bundle install --path vendor/bundle`).

 ### Viewing your Rails application